TensorFlow Hub hosts SavedModels for TensorFlow 2, among other assets.

 obj, including the ability

-to fine-tune.
+to fine-tune it.
 Fine-tuning means further training of the weights in the loaded

 obj as part of the surrounding model.
 The loss function and the